josevjunior/simplejdbc/README.md

         BigDecimal max = query.getFirstResult().orElse(BigDecimal.ZERO);

 3. **Query.getScrollableResult()**: The overhead of the `getResultList()` can be a problem in some cases.
-The `io.github.josevjunior.simplejdbc.ScrollableResult` is a lazy mapper implementation is that cases you dont need all the list in memory at same time. *Note: * How the ScrollableResult hold a ResultSet, it must be closed after used.
+The `io.github.josevjunior.simplejdbc.ScrollableResult` is a lazy mapper implementation is that cases you dont need all the list in memory at same time. *Note: As the ScrollableResult holds a ResultSet, it must be closed after use.*

     Example: